Funerary complex of Sultan Barquq: Architecture

 Like most Mamluk foundations, Barquq's religious complex served several functions at a time.
-The foundation deed states that the complex includes a Friday mosque, a madrasa that taught the four Sunni madhhabs for 125 students, and a khanqah (a monastery-type institution for Sufis) for 60 Sufis.
+The foundation deed states that the complex included a Friday mosque, a madrasa that taught the four Sunni madhhabs for 125 students, and a khanqah for sixty Sufis.
 The overall design and decoration resembles that of the larger and earlier Mosque-Madrasa of Sultan Hassan.
-The building also includes a mausoleum whose dome is visible from the street.
+The building also included a mausoleum whose dome is visible from the street.
 Barquq had the remains of his father moved and buried in the mausoleum of his complex when it was completed.
 Barquq himself, however, later wished to be buried in a new mausoleum in the Northern Cemetery of Cairo, a task completed by his son Faraj.

-There is a mansion named Zakat Khan at the same location, whose construction was also supervised by Emir Jarkas Al Khalili, the prince of Akhor.
+Zakat Khanm a mansion at the same location, supervised the construction by Emir Jarkas Al Khalili, the prince of Akhor.

 Exterior

 The exterior facade of the complex appears to have been carefully designed to maximize its prominence along a street which already features other major monuments: the minaret is at the far northern corner and is superimposed visually with the dome (a common arrangement), while at the southern corner the entrance portal projects both horizontally and vertically from the surrounding facades (a feature known as a pishtaq).
 A foundation inscription runs along the upper part of the wall, just below a row of muqarnas sculpting, while another Qur'anic inscription can be found at a lower level around the doorway.
 The Qur'anic inscription features an ornate and unusual calligraphic style by which the top lines of letters join together into flower-like knots.
 The two round windows visible along the exterior wall correspond to the mihrabs of the madrasa and the mausoleum.

 The entrance portal rises up to an ornamental stone vault with muqarnas carving.
 Below this is a large panel of inlaid marble, similar to an example found in the Sultan Hassan madrasa's vestibule and possibly brought from Syria.
 The bronze doors of the entrance are finely decorated with geometric patterns based on 18-pointed and 12-pointed stars, and features another inscription.